 Permit Review Period

 Allow 5 to 10 business days for reviewing residential plans.
-Plans Check fee required upon completion of review (65% of building permit fee.)
+Payment of the plan review fee is required upon application submittal.
+(65% of building permit fee.)

 Upon completion of the plans review, the Permit Coordinator will notify applicant of the costs of the permits.
 Depending upon the scope of work, permits required may also include building, electrical, plumbing, mechanical, or life safety.